Welcome To The Wuniverse: How Michelle Wu Became Gen Z's Favorite Politician

 Advertisement

 Calla Walsh, 17, who along with Gibson was recently featured in a New York Times story about how “an army of 16-year-olds” is taking on middle-of-the-road Democrats, was a leader in “Markeyverse” during Markey’s campaign and is now a volunteer with Youth for Wu.
-Along with campaigning for various progressive candidates, including Markey and city councilor Julia Mejia, and co-organizing a 7,000-people strong climate strike in City Hall Plaza when she was 15, the Democratic socialist and DSA member maintains an extremely detailed spreadsheet of greater Boston political candidates, including mostly mayoral and city council candidates for Boston, Cambridge, and Somerville, along with endorsements and columns noting whether they get “fossil fuel money,” “cop money,” or “developer money.”
+Along with campaigning for various progressive candidates, including Markey and City Councilor Julia Mejia, and co-organizing a 7,000-people strong climate strike in City Hall Plaza when she was 15, the Democratic socialist and DSA member maintains an extremely detailed spreadsheet of greater Boston political candidates, including mostly mayoral and city council candidates for Boston, Cambridge, and Somerville, along with endorsements and columns noting whether they get “fossil fuel money,” “cop money,” or “developer money.”

 “Unlike most other candidates, Michelle launched her campaign before it was an open seat as a challenge to Marty Walsh, and to me, that really shows that she understands the urgency for change in Boston and is not just trying to move up the career ladder,” Walsh (no relation to the former mayor) tells Refinery29.
 “This is also shown in her policy platform, and Michelle has the boldest and most comprehensive policy plans of any candidate in the field.
 Young people are ideological and we choose our candidates to support heavily based on policy, so Michelle's advocacy for a citywide Green New Deal, lowering the voting age to 16, giving students a vote on the school committee, and making public transit free stands out to my generation and shows us that she won't just fight for us with words, but with real action.”
-Walsh says Youth for Wu is putting a big emphasis on relational organizing, the grassroots tool of leveraging personal relationships, which proved incredibly effective during the Markey campaign, especially in reaching younger voters.
+Walsh says Youth for Wu is putting a big emphasis on relational organizing, the grassroots tool of leveraging personal relationships, which proved incredibly effective in reaching younger voters during the Markey campaign.
 It’s what undoubtedly helped the 74-year-old Markey, co-author of the Green New Deal, defeat his much-younger opponent, who couldn’t compete with all the memes, TikTok videos, and fan groups, like Hot Girls for Markey.

 Advertisement

-Wilhenia Rivera, president and founder of Boston-based Rivera Consulting, which counts among its clients Rep. Ayanna Pressley’s congressional campaign, says that come fall, a lot of people will be paying attention to whether the Gen Z electorate will help expand the all-important metric of overall turnout in the race.
+Wilnelia Rivera, president and founder of Boston-based Rivera Consulting, which counts among its clients Rep. Ayanna Pressley’s congressional campaign, says that come fall, a lot of people will be paying attention to whether the Gen Z electorate will help expand the all-important metric of overall turnout in the race.
 “Michelle has really demonstrated what it means to not just build an intergenerational team, but really execute an intergenerational plan,” Rivera tells Refinery29.
 (Full disclosure: Rivera considers herself a Wu supporter.)

 But, Rivera adds, it remains to be seen whether the success of Markeyverse can be replicated in Boston city politics.
 “What Gen Z has shown, at least in 2018, in the federal races, is that they're exponentially expanding their share of the electorate,” she says.
 “It's why they made a difference in Ayanna Pressley’s campaign, and made a difference in Markey's race.
 So citywide elections is actually the ultimate test for this Markeyverse, and the reason I say that is that federal election turnout is very different from local elections.
 And even though a mayoral race that's obviously history-making is not the same as any other cycle, we can't get the kind of turnout that we would if it was for Congress or [the] U.S. Senate.”